dynamo/dynamo/README.md

 * Template rendering.
 * An exceptional exception handler for development.
 * Integration with Erlang OTP applications.

-Before becoming beta, we want to add the following to Dynamo:

-* Logging.
-* Better Websockets support.
-* Built-in JSON encoding.

 This README will go into Dynamo installation and a basic walk-through.